 Independent Australian Cost Guides

--0.4% Fencing costs in Melbourne have eased this quarter, reflecting increased trade availability.
++2.9% Fencing costs in Melbourne have risen this quarter, driven by strong construction activity and trade shortages.
 Q1 2026 vs Q4 2025

 Platypus mascot illustration — Fencing Cost Melbourne 2026